naverlabseurope/DSBA-T3-1-00/README.md

 # Task 2 Attention Visualization (8 pt)

 The goal of this exercice is to understand whether (and how) the attention can be used to interpret model's behaviour.
-1  (4 pt) Implement cross-attention matrix vizualization
+1. (4 pt) Implement cross-attention matrix vizualization
   -  select several examples for each task and manually examine the attention patterns for each of those tasks.
 What are your observations?
 Is there any difference in attention patterns; is there any common patterns?
-You can vizualize attention matrices per each head and each layer,
+You can vizualize attention matrices per each head and each layer, or try to aggregate the attention values across heads/layers.
+  -  Consider examples from different categories that would take into account: model performance, input length, other?
+Can you observe any patterns depending on the nature of example?

 2. (4 pt) Manual examination allows to get an intuition of what attention patterns are.
 Aggregation metrics allow to make corpus-wide conclusions about the roles of different attention heads.
-Check https://www.aclweb.org/anthology/P19-1580/  for more details.
+Check (this paper)[https://www.aclweb.org/anthology/P19-1580/]  for more details.
 Implement one of the "aggregation" metrics proposed in that paper : confidence score or LRP.
 Compare the attention patterns across the tasks.

 # Task 3 (bonus? - 5pt)